Goat Cheese Pizza

 - Bake the pizza on the bottom rack of the oven, close to the heating element.
 This is the best spot in my oven to make the pizza bottom crispy.
 But since each oven is different, use the position that works best for you.

-- Stretch the pizza dough using your fingers and try to keep all those gas bubbles inside the dough.
+- Stretch the pizza dough using your fingers, trying to keep all those gas bubbles inside the dough.
 Don’t use a rolling pin.

 - Bake your pizza on a hot pizza stone or pizza steel.
-Alternatively, you can use a baking tray (see my tips in the recipe card!) and make sure the pizza stone is inside during preheat, so it’s already hot when you bake your pizza.
+Alternatively, you can use a baking tray (see my tips in the recipe card) and make sure the pizza stone is inside during preheating, so it’s already hot when you bake your pizza.

 - Use parchment paper and a pizza peel (or the back of a baking sheet) to transfer your pizza to the hot stone.
-This helps greatly if you use a high-hydration dough like my no-knead dough.
+This helps if you use a high-hydration dough such as my no-knead dough.

-- Finish with a drizzle of extra virgin olive oil for more flavor!
+- Finish with a drizzle of extra-virgin olive oil for added flavor!

 More pizza recipes you’ll love!

-These collection of 17 veggie pizzas and 25 YUMMY pizza toppings or Focaccia toppings offer you plenty of recipes for your pizza night!
+These collections of 17 veggie pizzas and 25 YUMMY pizza toppings or Focaccia toppings offer plenty of recipes for your pizza night!

 - Olive pizza